woutkolkman/fivepebblespong/README.md

 ### Credits
 Thanks to the [Rain World Modding Wiki](https://rainworldmodding.miraheze.org/), without this site these mods wouldn't exist.
+Also thanks to tinodo for creating [ObsClient](https://github.com/tinodo/obsclient).

 ### Description